 Looking after your records

 Safeguard all payroll tax information.
 Most countries need it to be kept for at least four years, but check your local rules to be sure.

 It makes no difference how you keep the information as long as it is secure and dependable.

 For this, many businesses adopt cloud-based accounting software.
 Their data is automatically encrypted and backed up via the internet.
 This provides better peace of mind to business owners.

 Simplifying the work with online payroll software

-- Tax codes are updated automatically.
+- Tax codes are revised on a regular basis.

 Filing online – a choice or requirement?